melaniehall/freedom_registry/README.md

 Features
 --------
+- List all organizations
-- Search (filters: by state, if they accept volunteers,
+- Search organizations by state, by name, by keyword
-- List Content
+- List profiles for individual organizations
-- E-mail Contact Person
-- Twitter Feed integration

 Usage Instructions
 ------------------